This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2018 to 2019 academic year.

 Assessing the application

-The SBSS will assess the application to determine eligibility for C2L when all 3 parties have completed their parts of the process.
-These checks will verify whether the childcare provider; education institution and study programme are eligible.
+The SBSS will assess the application to determine eligibility for C2L when all 3 parties have completed their parts of the online process.
+These checks will verify whether the childcare provider, education institution and study programme are eligible.
 They will also check that the childcare hours being requested are reasonable in comparison with the number of hours for the study programme.

 The SBSS will not make C2L payments until they have received and approved all information from the young parent, education institution and childcare provider and a payment plan has been issued.
-It is particularly important that childcare providers are aware of this.

 From the childcare provider or childminder agency: